perturbo-code/perturbo-workshop-2023/Hands-on2/README.md

 ### nscf
 For constructing good maximum localized wannier functions, it needs a ground state information on a whole K grid not reduced Brillouin zone.
 Besides, we also need this in qe2pert to produce e-ph matrix for a coarse grid.

-* executable: pw.x
+* executable: `pw.x`
-* input file: nscf.in, scf/tmp
+* input file: `nscf.in`, `scf/tmp`
 * execute command
 ```bash=
 >> cd nscf
 >> cp -r ../scf/tmp ./
 >> pw.x -i nscf.in | tee nscf.out
 ```
-* job check: "JOB DONE" in the end of nscf.out
+* job check: "JOB DONE" in the end of `nscf.out`
-* output: the charge density and wavefunction of the ground state is stored in /tmp/gaas.save by hdf5 format if you compiled Q-E with hdf5.
+* output: the charge density and wavefunction of the ground state is stored in `./tmp/gaas.save` by hdf5 format if you compiled Q-E with hdf5.

-truncated nscf.in is attached
+A truncated `nscf.in` is attached
 ```
 #truncated nscf.in
 &CONTROL